Wild Mountain Thyme

-"Wild Mountain Thyme" (also known as "Purple Heather" and "Will Ye Go, Lassie, Go?") is a Scottish/Irish folk song.
+"Wild Mountain Thyme" (also known as "Purple Heather", "Blooming Heather," and "Will Ye Go, Lassie, Go?") is a Scottish/Irish folk song.
 The lyrics and melody are a variant of the song "The Braes of Balquhither" by Scottish poet Robert Tannahill (1774–1810) and Scottish composer Robert Archibald Smith (1780–1829), but were adapted by Belfast musician Francis McPeake (1885–1971) into "Wild Mountain Thyme" and first recorded by his family in the 1950s.

-Tannahill's original song, first published in Robert Archibald Smith's Scottish Minstrel (1821–24), is about the hills (braes) around Balquhidder near Lochearnhead.
+Tannahill's original song, first published in Robert Archibald Smith's Scottish Minstrel (1821–1824), is about the hills (braes) around Balquhidder near Lochearnhead.
 Tannahill collected and adapted traditional songs, and "The Braes of Balquhither" may have been based on the traditional song "The Braes o' Bowhether".

 History

 The existing tune of "Wild Mountain Thyme" is significantly different from Tannahill's "The Braes of Balquhither", which was most likely based on a traditional air.
 In an 1854 publication, George Farquhar Graham notes that Tannahill's song was set to the air "Bochuiddar" (Balquidder), as found in Captain Simon Fraser's Collection of Melodies of the Highlands and Islands of Scotland (1816).
 Other scholars suggest the melody is based on an old Scottish traditional tune "The Three Carls o' Buchanan".

 McPeake is said to have dedicated the song to his first wife, but his son wrote an additional verse in order to celebrate his father's remarriage.
 "Wild Mountain Thyme" was first recorded by McPeake's nephew, also named Francis McPeake, in 1957 for the BBC series As I Roved Out.

 The song was gifted to Maggi Peirce, originally of Belfast, by Francis McPeake in 1947.
 Peirce immigrated to the U.S. in the 1960s and in 1967 took on the running of Tryworks Coffee House, a hub of folk music and culture in New Bedford, Massachusetts.
-"Wild Mountain Thyme" would be sung every Saturday night at Tryworks, popularising the song to folk music lovers who attended the coffee house.
+"Wild Mountain Thyme" was sung every Saturday night at Tryworks, popularising the song to folk music lovers who attended the coffee house.

-While Francis McPeake holds the copyright to the song, it is generally believed that rather than writing the song, he arranged an existing travelling folk version and popularised the song as his father's.
+While Francis McPeake held the copyright to the song, it is generally believed that rather than writing the song, he arranged an existing travelling folk version and popularised the song as his father's.
 When interviewed on radio, Francis McPeake said it was based on a song he heard whilst travelling in Scotland, and he rewrote it later.
 Bob Dylan's recording of the song cited it as traditional, with the arranger unknown, though Dylan's copyright records indicate that the song is sometimes "attributed to" McPeake.

+The song was the subject of an episode of BBC Radio 4's Soul Music, first broadcast in September 2026.